63731-coder/Medical-Secure/README.md

    - The `medical-realm` is automatically imported with pre-configured users and roles

 3. **Register a new account**
-   - Click on "Register" and create a new patient account
+   - Click on "Create Account" and create a new patient account

 4. **Login**
    - Use your credentials to log in to the system